nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/PROPS_STATE_INTRO.md

   const handleClick = () => {
     //good practice:
-    //make a copy of state, modifiy it, and then setState to the copy const newCountClicks = ++countClicks
+    //make a copy of state, modify it, and then setState to the copy const newCountClicks = ++countClicks
     setCountClicks(newCountClicks)
   }